jazzzooo/typing-tui/README.md

 ![Recording](./demo.gif)

 ## Goals
-- Stay around 150 lines of code
+- Stay under 250 lines of code
 - Be easy to modify and extend
 - Have no external dependencies

 ## Non-Goals
 - Support MacOS, Windows and other non-standard terminals
-- Restarting tests
+- Themes, other languages, maintaining a proper english wordlist
-- Themes, other languages, statistics
+- GUI

 If you add a feature that some might find useful, send me a patch and I might add it to the README.